seamanticscience/mitgcm_mods/README.md

 This code is currently for an older version of MITgcm (63m, http://mitgcm.org/download/other_checkpoints/MITgcm_c63m.tar.gz)

+Some code in the bgc folder adds preformed tracer functionality to MITgcm (GCHEM_OPTIONS.h, gchem_forcing_sep.F and gchem_preformed_tracers.F and increase PTRACERS_num in PTRACERS_SIZE.h)

-One might use this code by:
+One might use this code (partially or in its entirety) by:

 1.)
 Downloading the correct model version.